seatable/seatable-api-php/docs/Base/Api/LinksApi.md

 Update Row Link(s)

 Updates the link(s) between one column and many others (1:n relation).
-Existings links will be removed and replaced with this new mapping.
+Existing links will be removed and replaced with this new mapping.

 ### Example